example42/tp-playground/README.md

   - To run puppi check for proftpd applications on Centos7:

     ```bin/test.sh all Centos7 puppi```

+  - To run acceptance tests for all the supported applications on all the running VMs:

+    ```bin/test.sh all all acceptance```

 Do not expect everything to work seamlessly, this is a test environment to verify functionality and coverage on different Operating Systems.